lunamark/lunamark.github.io/_posts/2014-05-11-Switching-Microsoft-Azure-Subscriptions-for-WordPress-Site.md

 #category: technology
 #cover_image: blog-cover.jpg

-excerpt: "Recently I was asked to look at adding a robots.txt file to a client's website that we built on ASP.NET MVC3.
-So I did some research and found out"
+excerpt: "Have you ever wanted to move your WordPress Microsoft Azure Website from a pay-as-you-go subscription to a BizSpark subscription"

 author:
   name: Paul Gower